 Annual Survey We use our survey to benchmark product management each year.
 Let us know if you'd like to take part.
 You can download the latest results from our website.
-The Insight Take control of pricing Making pricing decisions requires insights into what customers value in your proposition and an understanding of costs, competitor offers, and company strategy.
+The Insight Take control of pricing Making pricing decisions requires insights into what customers value in your proposition and an understanding of costs, competitor offers and company strategy.
 These are all areas that are fundamental to the product management and product marketing roles.
 Why then do so many of us shy away from active and regular engagement in pricing discussions?
+See Fig. 11.

-One reason may be that pricing decisions are often contentious - it's a little like branding, naming, and design questions - these are highly visible areas in which everyone has an opinion, although few have the skills and experience to make sound judgments.
-But pricing decisions are doubly pressurized because changing a price has a quick, direct, and tangible impact (positively or negatively) on sales and profitability - and also on sales bonuses and commissions.
-Product managers should not allow themselves to become disconnected from front-end pricing decisions - though there are many corporate salespeople who would rather bypass the product manager and get discount approval elsewhere.
-In fact, product managers should embrace pricing issues: it's a core element of their proposition, and who else in the company has the market insight, balanced perspective, and long-term view needed to be able to set prices?
+Fig.11 The average product manager spends only 13% of their time pricing.
+Source: Product Focus Survey 2017 One reason may be that pricing decisions are often contentious - it's a little like branding, naming and design questions - these are highly visible areas in which everyone has an opinion, although few have the skills and experience to make sound judgements.
+But pricing decisions are doubly pressurised because changing a price has a quick, direct and tangible impact (positively or negatively) on sales and profitability - and also on sales bonuses and commissions.
+Product managers should not allow themselves to become disconnected from front-end pricing decisions - though there are many corporate sales people who would rather bypass the product manager and get discount approval elsewhere.
+In fact, product managers should embrace pricing issues: it's a core element of their proposition and who else in the company has the market insight, balanced perspective and long-term view needed to be able to set prices?
 Every product manager should understand why customers buy, what they value and what objections they raise.
-You cannot always resolve pricing objections, but you should know what they are, be able to argue for the pricing you've established, and equip your sales channels to do the same.
+You cannot always resolve pricing objections but you should know what they are, be able to argue for the pricing you've established and equip your sales channels to do the same.
 You might spend a lot of time deciding on the features of a multi-zillion pound product - do you put enough time into thinking about its price?
-Training and Support for product management leaders
+Product Management Leadership Forum 1-day workshop for product management leaders